 - The Serverless VPC Access connector is in the same project and region as the App Engine app and Cloud Functions.

 - The connector is attached to the VPC network that contains the destination resources.
-The connector can access resources in other VPC networks and GCP projects if you use VPC Network Peering.
+The connector can access resources in other VPC networks and Google Cloud projects if you use VPC Network Peering.

 - The connector is assigned the IP range